 - one month if you pay your rent monthly

-The notice period must end on the first or last day of the period of a tenancy, except when your tenancy agreement says something different.
+The notice period must end on the first or last day of the period of a tenancy unless your tenancy agreement says something different.

 The first day of a period of your tenancy is the anniversary date each week or month of when your tenancy began.
 This is often the same date that your rent is due, but not always.
 Check with a housing adviser if you're not sure about the dates.